The Adoption Process for Prospective Adoptive Parents

 To obtain the adoption order, parties must attend a court hearing in the county or district that the applicant or child resides.
+The adoption process also ensures that adopted children have access to necessary resources and support throughout their adoption journey.
 During the adoption hearing, the court will consider whether the required ‘consent’ was provided and whether the adoption would be in the ‘best interest of the child’.
 To issue the adoption order, every parent must give written consent (but not within the child’s first week of birth), the applicant’s spouse, and the child (if seven years or older) must also consent.
 Anyone can withdraw their consent within 21 days.
 The court can extend this period if it benefits the child.

 In an adoption hearing, the best interests of the child are a key factor.
 The court evaluates this based on the child’s emotional, physical, and mental needs and the child’s wishes, if discernible.
 The child’s religious and cultural background is also an important factor that the court will consider before making a decision considering an adoption.
 This element is significantly important when the child identifies as a member of the First Nation, Inuit, or Métis community.
 The court has discretion to dispense with consent where it is in the best interest of the child to do so, even if all the parties involved have provided their consent.